Deep learning regression for inverse quantum scattering

 \section{The method}

 The main idea is to provide a fast way to find the potential parameters due to the scattering cross length $l(k)$ obtained for the two-dimensional quantum scattering.
-The scattering cross length is the two-dimensional analogs of the scattering cross-section, the usual formulation can be found at \cite{lapidus1982quantum, Maurone1983, Adhikari1986} and a comparison between 2D and 3D formulas \cite{DePrunele2006}.
+The scattering cross length is the two-dimensional analog of the scattering cross-section, the usual formulation can be found at \cite{lapidus1982quantum, Maurone1983, Adhikari1986} and a comparison between 2D and 3D formulas \cite{DePrunele2006}.
 The method embraces a few simple steps, and some hints follow the example selected throughout this work.
 The steps are: \begin{enumerate} \item Choose the potential that suits the desired physical system. \item Generate synthetic data that will be the input of the neural network.
-One can use the scattering cross length and other physical information, such as particle's mass, Plank's constant, etc. There is no need to worry about noise at this step.
-Therefore, the output is the potential parameters. \item Build a neural network.
+One can use the scattering cross length and other physical information, such as the particle's mass, Plank's constant, etc. Therefore, the output is the potential parameters. \item Build a neural network.
 The size of the input will be the number of physical quantities necessary to perform the regression. \item Train the neural network with synthetic data. \end{enumerate}